How to Design a Public Park

 - Safety: You’ll want to construct your park in an area with a low crime rate to make visitors comfortable coming anytime.
 Parents should feel safe bringing their kids to the playground, and older adults should feel secure as they walk on the park’s pedestrian paths.

 - Accessibility: The park’s site should be wheelchair-accessible, providing a safe and fun environment for all people to enjoy.
+Adding amenities like ADA accessible picnic tables can foster a greater sense of community.
 It should also be close enough to populated neighborhoods that people can travel there via bike, car or public transportation.
 More people will use it if you make it easy for them to get there and take advantage of all the amenities.

 - Character: People usually come to the park to spend time in nature, but other decorative and historical features might also draw them into it.
 You might want to build it near a historic location or a beloved part of town to reach a broad audience.
 Use the surrounding area’s charming character and history to make your park more attractive to local guests.

 Most urban planners develop new parks on lands that planning committees have designated as safe and accessible for guests and accommodating for the environment.
 The land might be unused or part of public property, like on school grounds.
 In any case, it’s best to build the park in a way that serves the community well.